Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 <img src="Images/TL_TravlrA.png" alt="Image displaying the sequence diagram for the Travlr Website" style="width:750px;height:500px;">

 The sequence diagram created to prototype the website and how it would interact with the server, the client, and the Mongo database, displays how the website functions in its most primitive state.
 It displays how information is requested by the client, obtained by the server from the database, and then displayed to the client by the server.
-Say, for example, the clientside website required an image of a cruise ship as part of the webpage its trying to load.
-The HTTP client would 'call service to retrieve data' from the controller model, which would then request the desired image through Mongoose, before passing it back to the
-HTTP client, which would finally display the image to the browser view.
+Say, for example, the clientside website required an image of a cruise ship as part of the webpage it's trying to load.
+The HTTP client would 'call service to retrieve data' from the controller model, which would then request the desired image through Mongoose, before passing it back to the  HTTP client, which would finally display the image to the browser view.
 This is a grossly oversimplified way to display how the client, server, and database interact with each other but it works in this case as a simple paper prototype model.

 <img src="Images/TL_TravlrB.png" alt="Image displaying the class diagram for the Travlr Website" style="width:750px;height:500px;">